 A Muscovite by birth, I grew up in the Netherlands, and obtained my B.A. and M.Phil. in Linguistics at Leiden University.
 After this, I was fortunate enough to join the PhD program in Linguistics at the University of Massachusetts Amherst.
 Here, I wrote a dissertation on new perspectives in hidden structure in phonology, in particular, in the realms of phonological features, derivational ordering, and lexical exceptions.

-After a year at Harvard University, and a year with Linguistics and Modern Languages at the University of Huddersfield, and the University of Toronto, I am now a visiting Assistant Professor at the University of Toronto.
+I am currently working at Utrecht University, after having held positions at Harvard University, the University of Huddersfield, and the University of Toronto, I am now at Utrecht University.
 Here, I continue my research on hidden structure in phonological grammars and how general-purpose learning mechanisms interact with it, while teaching on courses on computational and theoretical linguistics as well as psycholinguistics.

 In my free time, I enjoy the arts, music, food, bike rides, and train travel (whenever advisable).